-CH.
-Hamshire, RM.
-Forsyth (2014).
-Contexts and concepts: crafty ways to insider challenging topics.
+C. Hamshire, R. Forsyth (2013).
+Contexts and concepts: Crafty ways to consider challenging topics.
 A. Moseley.
-In: New traditional games for learning A case book.
+In: New Traditional Games for Learning: A Case Book.
 Routledge, pp.161-175.

 C. Hamshire, G. Cavan, FA.
 Fatoye (2017).
 An exploration of the benefits of an urban park for promoting health and well-being.
 Cape Town, 2/7/2017.

 DA.
 O'Connor, C. Hamshire (2014).
 Engaging staff in Pedagogical Change: using mobile video technologies to enhance student learning.
 Manchester, 11/9/2014.

 H. Crumbleholme, . hamshire (2014).
 Padding around – using iPads to promote collaborative learning.
 In: https://www.ucisa.ac.uk/-/media/Files/.../ASG_Effective_Use_Mobile%20Learning.
 London,

 C. Hamshire, R. Forsyth, N. Whitton (2013).
 Designing Games to Disseminate Research Findings.
 In: PROCEEDINGS OF THE 7TH EUROPEAN CONFERENCE ON GAMES BASED LEARNING, VOLS 1 AND 2.
 Inst Super Engn Porto, Porto, PORTUGAL, 3/10/2013. pp.208-215.